 You may think that online banks have created job loss; however, it has increased job creation.

-According to the Canadian Banking Association (CBA), banks are creating more jobs.
+According to the Canadian Banking Association (CBA), banks create more jobs.

 - Canadian banks also employ more than 110,000 people in other countries

-Virtual online banking doesn’t run on magic which means the increase in front-end and back-end support.
+Virtual online banking doesn’t run on magic, which means increased front-end and back-end support.

-Someone has to create the website and all the digital mechanics that go along with online banks.
+Someone has to create the website and all the digital mechanics with online banks.

 Customer service positions for online banks are critical as well.